KenACollins/github-users-and-followers/README.md

 ### Outstanding Issues

-#### Known Bugs

-If a legitimate GitHub user, with or without followers, is loaded on-screen and then a fake username is entered in the search bar, a new "Requested GitHub User" heading will appear along with an error message, but it will be positioned below the previously loaded
-GitHub user.
-What really should occur is that bad searches, or really any searches, should clear the screen.

 #### Known Coding Improvement

-I currently have two functions for retrieving and displaying followers, one for the initial set, and one that runs every time the
-"Show More Followers" button is clicked.
-I know that I can consolidate them into one.
+I currently have two functions for retrieving and displaying followers, showFollowers() for the initial load, and showMoreFollowers() that runs every time the "Show More Followers" button is clicked.
+They can be consolidated into one.